 By post - Central Buses, 177 New Town Row, Newtown, Birmingham, B6 4QZ

-Information on bus, rail and metro in the West Midlands region of UK plus information about Centro, West Midlands Passenger Transport Executive with the latest upto date network news including the latest bus times at your fingertips in a free real time text message on your mobile phone.
+Information on bus, rail and metro in the West Midlands plus information about Centro, West Midlands Passenger Transport Executive with the latest upto date network news including the latest bus times at your fingertips in a free real time text message on your mobile phone.
 SMS TextTime is a new way to provide information about your local bus service and tell you when the next buses will arrive at your stop via your mobile phone.

 Network West Midlands website and bus text times

-STOP PRESS...UPDATE for local Streetly train service:
+Streetly train service:

-Streetly railway plans go off the rails - In a week when Birmingham was named as the worst city in the country for commuting, it still looks unlikely that Streetly will be served by passenger trains.
+Streetly railway plans go off the rails - In the same week when Birmingham was named as the worst city in the country for commuting, it still looks unlikely that Streetly will be served by passenger trains.
 One problem is in finding a suitable site for a new station - the previous one was demolished to make way for flats which now block off access to the line.
 A Walsall Area Study of rail services was held in October 2008, but it seems that any extra services could not be implemented for several years until re-signalling has taken place.

 More information on the Streetly Train Station page